stefanlaheij/ha-buderus/README.md

 # ha-buderus
-Home Assistant component for communicating with Buderus and Nefit IP modules
+Home Assistant component for communicating with Buderus KM200/KM50 and Nefit IP modules used in Enviline (Tower) heatpump systems.

 ## Installation